 Downtown

 Downtown is roughly bounded by Pike and Pine Streets to the north, Yesler Way to the south, I-5 to the east, and Puget Sound to the west.
 There are some condos and apartments with a primarily commercial feel—which means a ton of shopping, financial businesses, and shops.
 There’s a fair amount of nightlife and restaurants Downtown, and you’d just be a short walk from Belltown, which has a lot more of that sort of thing.
 The overall vibe here is “businessy” and professional (or at least as businessy and professional as Seattleites get).
 Westlake Center Downtown and the surrounding streets are shopping central, and also the city’s biggest transit hub—the monorail and the ever-expanding Link Light Rail stop here, as well as almost all the major bus lines.
-As a result of the COVID-19 pandemic, many businesses began closing in Downtown.
-However, in 2022, Downtown businesses including shops and restaurants are slowly returning and recovering.
+Since COVID-19 pandemic, downtown businesses including shops and restaurants are slowly returning and recovering.

 Belltown